Do nightclubs have premises liability for mass shootings?

 Nightclub Security Liability Checklist

-- Did a club analyze the prior crime history and police calls.
+- Did a club analyze the prior crime-history and police call?

-- Did a club consider the relative risk assessment based on evaluation.
+- Did a club consider the relative crime risk assessment based on evaluation?

-- Did a club partner and cooperate with law enforcement.
+- Did a club partner and fully cooperate with law enforcement?

 Learn More about Premises Liability Litigation